crazyhendrix/Boxing-Interval-Timer/README.md

 - Added Sounds for alerts and end of round.
 - App remembers what your settings are.
+- Vibrates when Round ends
+- When wearing gloves, user can start/pause using the proximity sensor

 ## Additional Information ##

 - Requires Vibration, Phone State(for answering calls and pausing the timer) permission
 - Requires Android 4.0.3 and above.

+## Bug-fix ##

+- when user presses home button, timer does not restart now.